 Binding proteins and IGF availability

-IGFs in circulation are bound to specific binding proteins (e.g., IGFBP-3), which regulate their bioavailability and transport to target tissues.
-Key factors affecting IGF function include:
+In circulation, IGFs bind to specific binding proteins (e.g., IGFBP-3).
+These proteins regulate IGF bioavailability and help transport IGFs to target tissues.
+Factors that influence IGF function include:

 Training intensity and volume: Higher workloads can upregulate IGF production.

-Nutritional status: Adequate protein and carbohydrate intake optimize IGF responses.
+Nutritional status: Adequate protein and carbohydrate intake supports IGF responses.

 Hormonal interactions: GH, insulin, and thyroid hormones influence IGF activity.